 The last thing you want to see when you look out at your yard is brown, patchy grass.
 If you are looking for ways to revive dead grass, we may be able to help.
 The first order of business is to figure out why your grass is drying out, turning brown, or dying.
 Once you identify the root cause of the problem, then you can take the right steps to revive dead grass all over your yard.

-It is worth mentioning that if your grass is really and truly dead, it can’t be revived.
-If your grass is simply brown, patchy, or dormant, there are several methods that can be used to effectively revive your lawn.
+It is worth mentioning that it can’t be revived if your grass is really and truly dead.
+If your grass is brown, patchy, or dormant, several methods can be used to effectively revive your lawn.
 Of course, the best way to avoid a dead lawn is to start with high-quality sod from The Turfgrass Group.

 How Do I Know If My Grass Is Dormant Or Dead?